Rethinking player evaluation in sports: Goals above expectation and beyond: Computational details

 \subsection{Team strength estimates}

-We describe how Poisson generalized linear models can be used to obtain offensive and defensive team strengths, which were used as features in the regressions for computing rGAX in Section~\ref{sec:res}.
+We describe the usage of Poisson generalized linear models to obtain offensive and defensive team strengths, which were used as features in the regressions for computing rGAX in Section~\ref{sec:res}.
 We follow the approach in \citet{KN03}, according to which the bivariate Poisson model can be formalized in the following way.
 For $M$ matches featuring a total of $T$ teams, we write $Y_{i j m}$ the random variable number of goals scored by team $i$ against team $j$ $(i, j \in\{1, \ldots, T\})$ in match $m$ (where $m \in\{1, \ldots, M\}$ ).
 The joint probability function of the home and away score is then given by the bivariate Poisson probability mass function,

 where $\lambda_C$ is a covariance parameter assumed to be constant over all matches and $\lambda_{i j m}$ is the expected number of goals for team $i$ against team $j$ in match $m$, which are modeled as